Welcome to EOPS

 If you are eligible for EOPS, you will be required to attend an EOPS New Student Orientation prior to the beginning of each semester.

-If you are a single parent receiving TANF or CalWorks, you might be eligible for our CARE program.
+If you are a single parent receiving TANF or CalWorks, you may be eligible for our CARE program.
 Talk to the staff person assisting you with your EOPS application for more information.

-California College Promise Grant Program CCPG Part B 2020-21 Income Standards*
+2023-24 California College Promise Grant (CCPG) Type B Income Standards

 (Formerly Board of Governors Fee Waiver Program)